pure-css/pure/CONTRIBUTING.md

 Pure is tested and works in:

 * IE 8+
-* Latest Stable: Firefox, Chrome, Safari
+* Latest Stable: Edge, Firefox, Chrome, Safari
-* iOS 6-8
+* iOS 6+
 * Android 4.x

 Before sending pull requests, please ensure that you open the test HTML files